 - Atrial fibrillation

-Important: When you drink moderately (1 drink a day for women, 2 drinks a day for men), this actually decreases your risk of heart disease.
+Important: When you drink wine moderately (1 drink a day for women, 2 drinks a day for men), this actually decreases your risk of heart disease – likely because of the resveratrol in wine.
 Anything beyond that moderate amount significantly increases your risk of heart disease, including deadly events.

 A mountain of evidence shows that heavy drinking, binge drinking, or alcohol use disorder can lead to cardiovascular disease.
 Quitting the sauce is a great way to lengthen your life.